 Two days later, on 23 January 1945, the camp was liberated by the Soviet 61st Army.
 Still at the camp at that time were approximately 150 Americans, medical personnel and patients, and a few men who had hidden in an abandoned escape tunnel.
 An additional 200 men had escaped from the marching column and had returned to the camp.

 The group that marched out of Szubin reached Oflag XIII-B at Hammelburg on 10 March.
 They marched through snow and bitter cold for almost 2 months, covering nearly 400 miles.
 About 400 escaped on the way or dropped out, too weak to march.
 A number were shot.
 Part of the group, including Lt.
 Col. Goode, were again marched out from Oflag XIII-B to Stalag VII-A, Moosburg, where they were finally liberated by units of the U.S. 14th Armored Division on 29 April (three weeks after Hammelburg had been liberated by the same unit).

 Those who had stayed at Oflag 64 experienced considerable difficulties.
 The Soviets who had “liberated” them wanted to hold them hostage until all Soviet POWs in camps behind Allied lines were repatriated.
 Under the command of Col. Frederick Drury the group finally reached Odessa, Russia and were evacuated on a New Zealand ship, HMNZS Monowai.

-For an interesting history of the site and grounds before, during, and since WWII, please go to Szubin resident Mariusz Winiecki's blog, "The Oflag 64 Record".
-He also has an Oflag 64 Record Facebook Page, Twitter Account, and Instagram Account.
+For an interesting history of the site and grounds before, during, and since WWII, please go to Szubin resident Mariusz Winiecki's blog, "".
+He also maintains the Polish-American Foundation for POW Camps in Szubin and .